Fertility Focus: Four Questions To Ask Before Putting A Sidedress Plan Into Action

 About The Author

-With a focus on soil science, fertility, and irrigation management, Libby is a field research scientist at The Climate Corporation.
+With a focus on soil science, fertility, and irrigation management, Libby is a field research scientist at Climate LLC.
 She holds a Doctor of Philosophy (Ph D.) in horticulture science with a minor in soil and water science, plus a Master of Science (M.S.) in horticulture science from the University of Florida.
 She completed her undergraduate work at the University of Wisconsin, earning a bachelor’s degree with a double major in horticulture and plant pathology.